se-edu/learningresources/contents/projectManagement/testDrivenDevelopment.md

 Mock objects are simulated objects whose sole purpose is to act as a black-box that mimics the behaviour of real-world objects during testing.
 They are especially useful in writing unit tests, which are meant to test the functionality of a portion of code assuming that the rest of the code behaves as it should.
 </modal>

-### Benefit 2: Test-driven Development Ensures that Product Requirements are Understood
+### Benefit 2: Test-Driven Development Ensures that Product Requirements are Understood

 Test-driven development requires the developers to have a good understanding of the product or feature requirements before any sort of development can begin.
 As mentioned earlier, the first step in development is (ideally) writing tests.
 Coming up with tests without a clear picture of the requirements or specifications  can be dangerous as -